 Spa & Hot Tub Plumbing Fittings Explained

-Spa and Hot Tub Plumbing Fittings are made of PVC or ABS, and are those bits of spa plumbing that are used to connect the sections of pipe running from the skimmer and drain, thru the pump, filter and heater, and back again thru the spa jets, in just a matter of seconds.
+Spa and hot tub plumbing fittings are made of PVC or ABS, and are those bits of spa plumbing that are used to connect the sections of pipe running from the skimmer and drain, thru the pump, filter and heater, and back again through the spa jets, in just a matter of seconds.

 Today I'll explain spa and hot tub plumbing fittings, with pictures and words, so that you can identify them, and know when to use them, on your next spa repair.

-90's - The classic elbow fitting is available in 3 flavors, With SlipxSlip aka SocketxSocket, the pipe goes on the inside.
-The other two are known as 'street 90's (don't ask me why).
+90's - The classic elbow fitting is available in 3 sizes.
+With SlipxSlip, aka "SocketxSocket", the pipe goes on the inside.
 SlipxSpigot has one side that glues into a union, adapter or coupling, and the SpigotxSpigot 90 degree elbow is 'slip male' on both sides.

 Air Intake Fittings - You'll find these connected to a pipe or hose that connects to an air intake valve.
 These versatile side outlet 90 with 3/4" side port are also used to direct water to smaller jet lines.